GoogleCloudPlatform/google-cloud-powershell/cmdlet-style-guide.md

 # Cmdlets SHOULD mark one parameter with ValueFromPipeline = true for every parameter set

 The pipeline is a very useful feature of PowerShell, and cmdlets should endevor to make use of it.
-Enableing usage of the pipeline is usually a simple matter of setting a parameters to have ValueFromPipeline = true, and ensuring most of the work is done in the `ProcessRecord` method.
+Enabling usage of the pipeline is usually a simple matter of setting a parameters to have `ValueFromPipeline = true`, and ensuring the work requiring the pipelined parameter is done in the `ProcessRecord` method, as `BeginProcess` and `EndProcess` will leave the pipeline parameter uninitalized, and `ProcessRecord` is called for every pipeline value.

 #Cmdlets SHOULD prefer to use simple arrays such as string[] to generic lists such as List<string> for their parameters.